 \subsection{Baselines}

-Two simple baselines are used as reference to interpret and analyze the results of the autotuning simulations.
+Two simple baselines are used as references to interpret and analyze the results of the autotuning simulations.
 The benchmark methodology is identical to the other autotuning procedures, including the repetition over \num{10} random seeds and \num{50} random starting points for each stability diagram.

-The ``\emph{oracle}'' baseline uses the exact same exploration logic that the one presented in the article, but the line detection model is replaced by an ``\emph{oracle}'' which has access to the labels ground truth.
-Therefore, every patch classification is \qty{100}{\percent} accurate with a maximal confidence score.
+The ``\emph{oracle}'' baseline uses the exact same exploration logic as the one presented in this article, but the line detection model is replaced by an ``\emph{oracle}'' that has access to the ground truth labels.
+Therefore, every patch classification is \qty{100}{\percent} accurate, with a maximal confidence score.
 This baseline allows us to isolate the tuning errors related to the exploration strategy from the ones caused by model misclassification.
-The results of this baseline corroborate the conclusion that the \ac{GaAs-QD} and \ac{Si-OG-QD} datasets are more challenging to explore.
-Possibly due to the transition line irregularities and unpredictable shapes.
+The results of this baseline corroborate the conclusion that the \ac{GaAs-QD} and \ac{Si-OG-QD} datasets are more challenging to explore, possibly due to the transition line irregularities and unpredictable shapes.

 The ``\emph{random}'' baseline represents the worst case of exploration, where a pair of coordinates is randomly selected inside the voltage space of the tuned stability diagram.
-The success rate of this baseline can be interpreted as the one-electron regime area average surface of the dataset's diagrams.
-A larger surface is expected to be easier to find by an autotuning procedure.
+The success rate of this baseline can be interpreted as the average surface area of the one-electron regime in the dataset's diagrams.
+A larger surface is expected to be easier to find using an autotuning procedure.

 Therefore, these two baselines defined the minimal and maximal tuning success rate and average number of steps expected for each dataset.